mikependon/RepoDB.NET/pages/operations/insert.md

 # Insert

-This method is used to insert a record in the database.
+This method is used to insert a new row into the database.

 #### Code Snippets